The Young Foundation

 - Your Own Place CIC – Developing and running workshops with private landlords to help them understand how to let their properties to young, vulnerable tenants who are claiming benefits.

-The third cohort began in November 2019 and consists of:
+The third cohort began in November 2019 and the chosen projects are:

 - Fat Macys – A social enterprise, supporting people experiencing homelessness.
 This ‘micro-hostel’ concept offers homeless people a place to live, while taking part in work experience or training within Fat Macy’s catering and supper club enterprise.

 - Branch Properties – A specialist estate and lettings agency which provides high quality, accessible housing for disabled people and has ambitious plans to create a national network of accommodation for people with accessibility needs.

 - LivShare – A new, flexible and low rent housing model based on purpose-built, shared houses, designed to offer communal living spaces with high quality, private bedrooms.